-- 1. Official transcripts from each post-secondary institution attended. - 2.
-Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
+- 1. Official transcripts from each post-secondary institution attended. - Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
 GMAT scores must be no more than five years old.
-For students applying to the J.D./M.B.A. dual degree program, the LSAT must have been taken within the last three years. - 3.
-Three letters of reference from individuals who know the applicant in a professional capacity. - 4.
-The statement of purpose as required on the application for admission.
+For students applying to the J.D./M.B.A. dual degree program, the LSAT must have been taken within the last three years. - GMAT Waivers - i.
+Who is eligible for consideration for a GMAT waiver? - UT COBI BBA undergrads graduating in Spring 2016 and 3.0 GPA or UT undergrads from another college with a business minor graduating in Spring 2016 and a 3.0 GPA. - UT graduates with COBI BBA and 3.0 GPA or UT graduates with business minor and a 3.0 GPA.
+Graduated in last three years. - iv.
+UT graduates with non-BBA and a 3.3 GPA or UT graduates with non-business minor and a 3.3 GPA.
+Graduated in last three years.